 How Does ITIL 4 Work?

-To start with, it is worth pointing out that many of the core elements of ITIL V3 are still present in ITIL 4.
+To start with, it is worth pointing out that many of the core elements of ITIL V3 are still present in the new framework.
 That said, there are three major changes to be aware of.

-The second is that AXELOS has made it so that ITIL 4 can be integrated with a number of other popular practices and frameworks, including Agile, DevOps Certification and Lean.
-This has not only made ITIL 4 a versatile tool, but it has also made it easier for organizations which already utilize other popular frameworks to make the transition to ITIL-style management.
+The second is that AXELOS has made it so that ITIL can be integrated with a number of other popular practices and frameworks, including Agile, DevOps, and Lean.
+This has not only made ITIL a more versatile tool, but it has also made it easier for organizations that already utilize other popular frameworks to make the transition to ITIL-style management.

 The new version of ITIL will do things a little differently.
 Students will still start with the ITIL 4 Foundation module, but after this point, they will have two new streams to choose from: